-Because the machining tool moves in the vertical direction, the structure of the vertical machining center is basically easy to understand.
-Traditional milling centers and machining centers consist of at least three axes for machining, which is basically sufficient to cover most of the machining tasks described on the blueprint.
+Traditional milling centers and machining centers consist of at least three axes for machining, which is sufficient to cover most of the machining tasks described above.
 However, the changes in the modern commercial market have led to changes in manufacturing and engineering.
-The modern commercial market now requires faster transportation and shorter delivery times, while requiring more varieties of the products.
+Modern manufacturing now requires faster production cycles and shorter delivery times, while expecting a wider variety of products and parts.
 As a result, the large-scale but less flexible production model has become less preferable.

 You can see all Vertical Machining Centers categories